Sito-Drive/Single-actuator-torque-control/README.md

 ## introduce

 Welcome to use the joint actuator developed by Sito Company.
 It includes two parts: the first is to identify and eliminate the friction torque, and the second is to obtain the conversion coefficient from current to torque.
 These two parts enable the joint actuator to rotate easily even when connected to a large mass load.
-[Please click here to download the corresponding package](en/download/Single-actuator-torque-control.md)

 ## Dependencies